Creative Design

 Key Stage 5 – Years 12 and 13

-Fine Art/Photography is the choice for individuals who are passionate about creativity and are keen to take risks, be bold and learn new skills.
+Fine Art is the choice for individuals who are passionate about creativity, keen to take risks, be bold and learn new skills.
 Students need to have the confidence to pursue personal lines of enquiry independently and with dedication using free time to develop their ideas.
 It is preferred that students will have secured a minimum of a grade 5 at GCSE.

-Throughout the course, students will be required to demonstrate an ability to research ideas in depth, both through an exploration of artists/photographers and their work to other contextual sources such as museum visits with an ability to analyse and offer personal judgements.
-Furthermore pupils will need to have a substantially developed ability to record ideas; this will provide them with the fundamental skills required to develop and extend practical and theoretical skills, experimenting with a wide range of media and processes from personally selected starting points.
+Throughout the course, students are required to research ideas in depth, both through an exploration of artists and their work, as well as other contextual sources such as museum visits.
+They continue to develop their ability to analyse and offer personal judgements.
+Students record ideas their ideas in both visual and written outcomes; developing and extending practical and theoretical skills, as well as experimenting with a wide range of media and processes from personally selected starting points.

 Important textbooks, resources and websites we use at each Key Stage